-Documentation Accompanying the Planning Application: The following will be submitted alongside a planning application: Wind Microclimate Assessment, Overheating Assessment, Sustainability Statement, Whole Life-Cycle Carbon Assessment, Energy Statement including BREEAM Pre-Assessment, Circular Economy Statement.
+Documentation Accompanying the Planning Application: The following will be required alongside a planning application: Wind Microclimate Assessment, Overheating Assessment, Sustainability Statement, Whole Life-Cycle Carbon Assessment, Energy Statement including BREEAM Pre-Assessment, Circular Economy Statement.

 Emissions from construction traffic and plant can contribute towards the region's greenhouse gas emissions.
 Due to the size of the proposed development the emissions are not considered to be substantial, and therefore no significant effects are anticipated.
-Supporting information notes that electromagnetic radiation, heat and energy releases are expected to be those associated with normal construction operations and activities.
-It is advised that sustainable methods of working should be implemented to reduce any emissions, and should be implemented as part of the CEMP.
+It is advised that sustainable methods of working should be implemented to reduce any emissions, and should be implemented as part of the DCEMP.